Getting Started

 Patch Test

 If you have not yet conducted a patch test in order to determine your motion offsets, do so now and if possible add the information in to your online systems so that motion artifacts are corrected online for any additional data you will be collecting.
-Offset values calculated using the Patch Test tool can be added to the project from the Patch Test dialog using Add Calibration, Save, and Apply.
+Offset values calculated using the Patch Test tool can be added to the project from the Patch Test dialogue using Add Calibration, Save, and Apply.
 You can find more information on the Qimera Patch Test tool here, and a howto on using the tool can be found here.

-Static Surfaces
+Static grids

 In some cases, the vessel offsets and motion information may not have been populated online.
 This information can be added in the Vessel Editor.
 If no vessel offsets or motion information is detected when the sources files are added, you will get a warning that the vessel offsets are zero, and Qimera will ask you if you want to edit the vessel information.